Remuneration Rules

 1. Instruction of employees Organisation/coordination of work

-2. Provision of assistance to clients Duty of considerable importance Duty of considerable or minor importance Duty of minor importance
+2. Provision of assistance to clients Duty of significant importance Duty of significant or minor importance Duty of minor importance

-3. Level of discretion Medium Medium or low Low
+3. Level of discretion Moderate Moderate or low Low

-4. Complexity, novelty, diversity of tasks Average Medium or low Low
+4. Complexity, novelty, diversity of tasks Moderate Moderate or low Low

 5. Education Higher education Secondary (vocational) education Secondary (vocational) education